 WHAT: Small Business Majority and Springfield-Greene County Libraries are hosting a small business resource fair on Sept.
 25 that will offer local resources and services designed to help entrepreneurs start, operate and expand their businesses.
 This event will offer invaluable insights and exclusive networking opportunities from a wide array of local business-support agencies, which will present information on topics including:

 In light of the challenge to the Affordable Care Act being heard today before the U.S. District Court for the Northern District of Texas, John Arensmeyer, Founder & CEO of Small Business Majority, is available to speak with media about why small businesses support the healthcare law.

 Small business and economic expert John Arensmeyer, Founder & CEO of Small Business Majority, is available to speak to media about the ways in which small employers have benefited from the Affordable Care Act (ACA).

-Statement by Erik Rettig, Mid-Atlantic Director for Small Business Majority, on why the Virginia General Assembly’s passage of Medicaid expansion is welcome news for small firms
+Statement by Mark Herbert, California Director for Small Business Majority, on why the California Senate vote to pass a groundbreaking lending transparency bill is good news for the state’s small firms

-The U.S. Senate acted in the best interests of small businesses when it voted today to restore net neutrality rules.
-Without protections in place to keep the internet fair and open, small businesses will be put at a disadvantage when trying to compete with larger corporations that have the resources to ensure their websites receive special prioritization from their internet service providers.
+The California Senate stood up for small businesses when it passed SB 822, which would establish the strongest net neutrality rules in the nation.
+Without protections in place to keep the internet fair and open, California’s small businesses would be at a disadvantage when trying to compete with large corporations that have the resources to ensure their websites receive special prioritization from their internet service providers.